ALEX5402/Reinject/README.md

 - Pubgm 2.6.1
 - Bgmi 2.5.0

-it is a simple app to use esp hacks on all pubg mobile with Root access no nessessery magisk module need to make it work
+it is a simple app to use esp hacks on all pubg mobile with Root access no necessary magisk module need to make it work

 # To Make It Work On 32 Bit Games Do this